liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/03-retrieve-and-display-entries.markdown

       }
     }

-Don't worry about the `reloadEntries` method being marked as an error in Android Studio.
-You'll take care of this later.
+Don't worry about the errors for `MainActivity.EntriesFragment` and `reloadEntries`.
+You'll take care of this in a moment.
 Your app now contains the basic infrastructure it needs to retrieve a guestbook's entries, but it still can't display them.
 This is addressed in the sections that follow.

 ## Creating an Adapter